kevin1105/Flappy-Bird-with-Affectiva-Sound/README.md

 For Game & Sound Input
 1) Download flappy.py from this github
+2) Download sprites file from this github
-2) conda install -c anaconda pyaudio
+3) conda install -c anaconda pyaudio

+# Data
+1) Download or Create file data.txt, data2.txt from the github
+2) Download test.py from the github

 Source:
 https://github.com/sourabhv/FlapPyBird